Teriyaki Chicken Stir Fry

 How to Make Teriyaki Chicken Stir Fry

-Now that we have laid out all the necessary ingredients, let’s get cooking!
+Now that we have laid out all the necessary ingredients, let’s make some Teriyaki Chicken Stir Fry!

 We are cooking the green beans first because it takes a lot longer to cook them compared to the chicken.

-Once it is slightly charred on the outside and soft on the inside, remove and set aside.
+Once green beans are slightly charred on the outside and soft on the inside, remove and set aside.

 Then add more vegetable oil to skillet and let skillet heat under high heat again.
 Then add cubed chicken tenderloins (make sure to pat dry it prior to this!)